Gig economy

 Partial relief of the trading allowance is also illustrated in the example of Sarah on our Trading allowance page.

-Remember that some of your income might be paid to you after certain costs have already been deducted, such as fees and commissions, so you must be careful how you use the trading allowance.
-There is an illustration of this on the example of Gabby on our Trading allowance page.
+Remember that some of your income might be paid to you after certain costs have already been deducted, such as platform fees and commissions, so you must be careful how you use the trading allowance.
+There is an illustration of this in the example of Gabby on our Trading allowance page.

 If you have claimed the trading allowance incorrectly, perhaps by using full relief when your gross income is actually above £1,000, then you need to make sure you correct your tax position as soon as possible.
 We explain what to do in detail in this situation under the heading, Incorrectly claimed the trading allowance on our Trading allowance page.